actions-marketplace-validations/OpenActions_dd-synthetics/README.md

 npm run test
 ```

+## Test Action

+Run the `composite.yml` or `javascript.yml` workflow with the `workflow_dispatch` set to the branch you are working on.
+Both of these workflows will run the local version of the action.
+Currently the action will fail locally due to the repository not having a valid DataDog credential.
+You want to see that the command runs properly and the error is handled appropriately.

 ## Release

 Create a release from GitHub and follow SemVer to set the version of the action.
 When you create a release both the composite and JavaScript action will be deployed.